Aleshsparrow/Updated-Portfolio-2/README copy.md

     I built this web page using bootstrap grid layout and got most of the components on the page from bootstrap; this reduced the styling work I had to do greatly.

+    I also added some hover effects to some texts and gradient on the background.

     This project is a revision of my previous portfolio project.
-I decided to update and polish my portfolio to make it more appealing.
+I decided to update and polish my portfolio to make it more appealing and also add new projects to it.

     Link to the live website can be found in the contact section.